 There is a lot of hidden, deep meanings to Samhain if you stop and think about it.
 Samhain is about honouring and respecting the dead, it’s about saying goodbye to those who have passed in the last year.
 This teaches us about letting go, about moving forward and about living life again.
 Death is not to be feared, but to be understood that there is no life without death.
 Death will happen to us all but we should live life to the fullest and not dwell on the things we can’t change.
 The cycle of life is inevitable but as the seasons pass; as autumn and winter pass, there can be once again rebirth of life in all its forms.

 Samhain is about change, growth and regeneration.
+About moving on from the past, accepting the present and being hopeful for the future.
 Make a journal, visit a grave or make that change you have been thinking about the last few months.
 Just do it.
 Now is the time.

 Blessed Be )O(